inappstory/react-native-sdk-v2/README.md

 });
 ```

+### Migrating from old version

+if you used svgMask in appearance manager, try to use custom cells to achieve same results

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.